A Novel Formula for Solving Quadratic Equations over Binary Extension Fields: Solving Quadratic Equations

-through the following process (row indexing starts from zero): \begin{enumerate}[Step 1)] \item add $1$-th row to $2$-th row, add $3$-th row to $6$-th row. \item add $2$-th row to $4$-th row, add $5$-th row to $3$-th rows. \item add $4$-th row to $1$-th and $2$-th rows. \item add $6$-th row to $1$-th, $2$-th, $3$-th, and $5$-th rows. \end{enumerate} Obviously, the matrix $I_0$ is the matrix obtained by adding an all-zero row on top of the $6\times 6$ identity matrix.
-In addition, the above process leads to the row transformation matrix $P$ in the matrix pair $(P, I_0)$ being
+Let $m=7$ and the primitive polynomial of $\mathbb{F}_{2^m}$ be $x^7+x^3+1$.
+Then $\alpha$ in $\alpha^7=\alpha^3+1$ is a primitive element.
+In this case, the matrix $B$ in \eqref{eq:6} is { } It can be transformed into the reduced row echelon form { through some elementary row transformations.
+Obviously, the matrix $I_0$ is the matrix obtained by adding an all-zero row on top of the $6\times 6$ identity matrix.
+In addition, the above process leads to the row transformation matrix $P$ in the matrix pair $(P, I_0)$ being { } According to the formula solution in Theorem~\ref{the:1},